shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 <img src="{{ '/assets/img/posts/tent_1.jpg' | relative_url }}" style="display:block;margin:auto;" />

-I've been getting into mushroom cultivation lately, starting as a hobby but with potential to start a business.
+I've been getting into mushroom cultivation lately, initially as a hobby but with potential to start a business.
 I like the idea of being a mushroom cultivator, but like most people I don't have any formal education on the topic.
-I don't even remember them being a topic in gradeschool.
+I don't even remember mycology being a topic in gradeschool.
 So to get a feel for it, I decided to try my hand at growing something.

-Right off the bat I bought a Oyster mushroom box from Home Depot for $20, followed the instructions (incorrectly), and managed to grow some blue-green mold... but no mushrooms.
+Right off the bat I bought an Oyster mushroom spawn kit from Home Depot for $20, followed the instructions (incorrectly), and managed to grow some blue-green mold... but no mushrooms.
 Time to double down!

-Turns out there is more than one way to fruit a mushroom.
+Turns out there is more than one way to fruit a block.
 I've seen amazing variety in grow tent design across Shroomery and the wide web, with some being better than others.
 However, I couldn't quite find any guides that met my particular style of over-doing things.

 Thus, after many hours of YouTube and scrolling through forums, I identified a few trends: There seems to be a lot of love out there for the Martha style tent from small growers.
 I also noticed strong support for House of Hydro humidity systems from commercial growers.
 So that is what I built.
 Let's dive in!

 #### Note:
 This is not a cheap build.
-It's gonna cost ~$300 depending on where you source your parts.
+It's gonna cost ~$400 depending on where you source your parts.
 The bulk of the cost coming from the humidifer components.
 This build is designed for use with a few assumptions:

 - The ambient humidity is lower then 70%
-- The ambient temperature is stable >60F degrees
+- The ambient temperature is stable between 55F and 65F degrees

 This is an indoor grow build.
 If your location requires controlled heating/cooling or de-humidification, this may not be the build for you.

 ## Placement

-Picking a place to put your tent is important.
+Picking a location to place your tent is important.
 There are a few factors to consider:

 - **Temperature**
     Choose a location that has relatively stable temperature throughout the day.
 Big sudden swings in temperature are bad.
 I chose a spare bedroom that doesn't get a lot of foot traffic, so the door stays shut.